jasongraham/hwdiffer/Readme.md

 It is intended to be a quick and crude cheating detection method for programming homework assignments.

+It has serious shortcomings, however, and is able to be defeated quite easily.
+As with all software, no guarantees are made, and is intended to be used in conjunction with some common sense :)

 ## Usage ##

 	Usage: hwdiffer.py [options]